TLS Certificates

 This section is about generating TLS certificates for an instance of Plaid.

 OpenADR requires connections to use TLS 1.2 with client side certificates.
 Both the client (the VEN, Plaid in this case) and the server (VTN) must have a certificate.
 Certificates are generated by a certificate authority (CA).
-The OpenADR alliance has selected Kyrio as the certificate provider.
+The OpenADR alliance has selected Eonti as the certificate provider.

 Test certificates

-Generate Certificate from Kyrio
+Generate Certificate from Eonti

-Generate a Test certificate at https://testcerts.kyrio.com/.
+Request for a Test certificate at https://www.eonti.com/openadr/.

 You will see the following screen.

-- Device type Client (VEN)
+- Device type RSA

 - Company Name Your company name